 Our Boatwright / Boatright Family Genealogy

-My name is George Boatright and I am a ninth generation descendant of Thomas Boatwright (b.
-1705 in Virginia).
-I have collected information on many branches of the Boat(w)right family in America.
-I believe that almost all branches of our family descended from a single ancestor, John Boatwright, who immigrated to America in approximately 1650.
+My name is George Boatright and I am a twelfth-generation descendant of John Botwright (b.
+1607 in England).
+I have collected information on many branches of the Boat(w)right family around the world.
+We are of Viking decent.
+Our ancestors most likely joined in the invasion of England in 1066 by William the Conqueror.
+They subsequently settled in Suffolk and Norfolk, to the northeast of London.
+In 1654, John Botwright immigrated from London to Yorktown, Virginia.
+DNA testing proves that almost all branches of our family in America descended from this single ancestor.
 Unfortunately, many early birth, marriage and death records for our ancestors were lost to church and court house fires over the years.
-The relation of the various Boat(w)right family branches may be determined by utilizing DNA testing.
+The relation of the various Boat(w)right family branches has been determined by utilizing DNA testing.

 My goal is to include information on all branches of the family on this web site.
 If you can help me fill in some of the blanks, or correct errors and omissions, please e-mail me at boatgenealogy@yahoo.com